aldopando/BellabeatCaseStudy/cleaning.md

 ---

-To remove these the duplicate rows, we will use the DISTINCT statement and create a new table named `hourlyIntensities_cleaned` that it only contains the non-duplicate rows.
+To remove these duplicate rows, we will use the DISTINCT statement and create a new table named `hourlyIntensities_cleaned` that it only contains the non-duplicate rows.

-Query.
+**Query**.

     CREATE TABLE clean_data.hourlyIntensities_cleaned AS